16 Most Unique and Crazy Things to Do in Berlin, Germany

 Volkspark Wuhlheide is open all day, every day.

-Design Panoptikum Berlin is a museum filled with rare and unusual items that visitors will think they have entered the world of a mad scientist.
+Design Panoptikum Berlin is a museum filled with rare and unusual items that will make you think you have entered the world of a mad scientist.

 Among the more than 3,000 strange-looking industrial objects are dentist chairs, prostheses, lamps, and shop window mannequins.